Performance issues

 , select the Logs tab on the cluster page. - In the top-left corner, select

-How do I figure out the cause of general performance degradation?
+How do I find out what is causing overall performance degradation?

 Check host monitoring charts: